 But it is.
 For one very good reason..

-Mist Mountain has the only natural, undeveloped hot springs in either Banff or Kananaskis.
+Mist Mountain has the only natural, undeveloped hot springs in either Banff or Kananaskis – Mist Mountain Hot Springs (click the link to read our guide).
 If that’s not a reason to go hiking, I don’t know what is.

-Finding these springs are like looking for a needle in a haystack, so bring your GPS.
+Finding these springs is like looking for a needle in a haystack, so bring your GPS.
 Also, there’s only space for about 4 adults, and the springs are getting busier every year.
-If you time your visit badly, don’t be surprised if you have to wait your turn.
+If you time your visit badly, don’t be surprised if you have to awkwardly wait your turn.